qyz96/stanford-cme213.github.io/Lecture Notes/Lecture_04/Lecture_04.md

 ---
 class: center, middle

+This is called the

+.red[fork-join model]

+---
+class: center, middle

 `#pragma omp parallel`

-The block of code that follows is executed by all threads in the team
+The block of code that follows is executed

+by all threads in the team

 ---
 class: center, middle